SirMetathyst/zinc/README.md

 import (
     "github.com/SirMetathyst/zinc"

-    // importing your components package will
+    // importing your component package will
     // automatically register component types
     // with the default entity manager
     // see generated files for how to do it manually
     // if required.
-    "xxx/xxx/to/yourkit"
+The convention I use is to call it a "kit"
+    // where the root contains all your components and /systems
+    // contains all logic for those components "xxx/xxx/to/yourkit"
 )